CucomberHacker31/-Zaid-Totally-/README.md

 ![fun](https://www.pngall.com/wp-content/uploads/2016/04/Rubiks-Cube-PNG-File.png)

 ### Things I like to do
-I like to play chess and I also like to solve rubiks cbe puzzles.
+I like to play chess and I also like to solve rubiks cube puzzles.

 #### Links
 [Chess.com](https://www.chess.com/home) and [WCA/ World Cubing Assosiation](https://www.worldcubeassociation.org/)[^4]